nickewing/netz/README.markdown

 hidden layers.
 Setting this option is recommended.
 Default: One hidden layer with the same number of hidden neurons as inputs.

+*:learning-algorithm* - The algorithm to use while training.
+Choose either :rprop for the Rprop algorithm or :bprop for standard back propagation.
+Default: :rprop.

-*:learning-rate* - The learning rate used while training.
+*:bprop-learning-rate* - The learning rate used while training with the standard backpropagation algorithm.
 See docs.
-Default:
-0.25.
+Default: 0.25.

-*:learning-momentum* - The learning momentum used while training.
+*:bprop-learning-momentum* - The learning momentum used while training with the standard backpropagation algorithm.
 See docs.
 Default: 0.

+*:rprop-init-update* - Initial update value used for Rprop.
+Default: 0.1.

+*:rprop-update-min* - Minimum update value used for Rprop.
+Default: 1e-6.

+*:rprop-update-max* - Maximum update value used for Rprop.
+Default: 50.0.

+*:rprop-increase-factor* - Increase factor for Rprop.
+Default: 1.2.

+*:rprop-decrease-factor* - Decrease factor for Rprop.
+Default: 0.5.

 *:regularization-constant* - The regularization constant (lambda) used to penalize large weights.
 Default: 0.